Make a Master Plan for a Remodeling or New Home Project When You Can’t Do Everything Right Now

 Sometimes it’s not possible to do everything on your renovation wish list right away.
 Money’s usually the immediate issue, but if you don’t plan the whole project out now, you might waste it anyway, down the road.

-You don’t want to have to significantly renovate “phase one” in order to build “phase two” a few years later.
+You don’t want to have to rip out “phase one” in order to build “phase two” a few years later.
 Avoid that by “master planning” the whole project now.

 To most people, “master planning” is more about cities and towns than individual homes.
 But making a master plan for a remodeling project or new home is a great way to extend the useful life of your home, save money, and get peace of mind.

 To make a master plan for a remodeling or new home project you have to think ahead to things you’re likely to want to do in the future – add space for a growing family, create access to future outdoor living space, make room for an in-law.

 If you know those things going in, you can design for them now and save the frustration of trying to make them fit later.
 A common example is the future screened porch – it always seems that it’s going to block the view from a living space, unless you master plan the screened porch now as an integral part of the home design.

 Later, when the budget permits, you’ll know right where the screened porch goes, and won’t have to work the design around existing views and window locations.

 Making a master plan for a remodeling or new home project often means going “out” like that screened porch; but it can mean going “up”, too.

 A few years ago, I designed a one-story family room addition with a master bedroom suite planned for a future second floor.
 We knew the master suite didn’t fit the budget at the time, but we wanted to make it as easy to build as possible in the future.